Wild Side Specialty Tours: Tours with Integrity

 - Not approach any marine life within arm’s reach for any reason.

-- Not approach turtles within 1 body length and will avoid impeding a turtle’s path to the surface for breathing.
+- Not approach turtles within 10 feet and will avoid impeding a turtle’s path to the surface for breathing.

 - Apply sunscreen 20 minutes before entering the water.